Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 The variable `self` refers to the object that is receiving the message.
-This definition is close to the definition of this method supplied in the file `regression.lsp`.
+This definition is close to the definition of this method supplied in the file `regression.lisp`.